Elbow Bursitis Pictures

 There are several reasons that elbow bursitis may occur:

-Sustained pressure: Computer work is essential in almost every occupation, people who lean on the tip of their elbow for sustained amounts of time especially on a hard surface may over several months that the bursa begins to swell.
+Sustained pressure: Computer work is essential in almost every occupation, people who lean on the tip of their elbow for sustained amounts of time especially on a hard surface may over several months find that the bursa begins to swell.

 Best advice for people who spend a lot of time each day working on a computer: